What is Video Analytics for CCTV?

 VIDEO ANALYTICS

-Companies use video analytics to improve threat verification, reduce false alarms and scale their monitoring without increasing staff workloads.
-As the technology becomes more accurate and accessible, it is now used across industries ranging from logistics and critical infrastructure to retail, education and public sector environments.
+Companies use video analytics to improve threat detection, reduce false alarms and scale their monitoring without increasing staff workloads.
+As the technology becomes more accurate and accessible, Ai based CCTV video analytic technology is now used across industries ranging from logistics and critical infrastructure to retail, education and public sector environments.

 TLDR